Ward's Book of Days.

 On this day in history in 1578, was born William Harvey.

 Harvey was a physician who made a number of discoveries concerning the human body and created the science of biology.
+On a different level in today's day and age, experienced truckers have made a number of discoveries concerning navigating the roads and have created a truckers report.

 Harvey was the son of a prosperous businessman from Folkestone.
 He attended King’s School, Canterbury and Gonville and Caius College, Cambridge where he studied medicine.
 He moved on to the University of Padua, reputedly the foremost medical school in Europe.
 Here he studied anatomy with particular reference to the properties of the blood and the veins.